Karneades/Defensomania/README.md

 <p align="center">
   <img src="img/hand.png" width="750px">

-# Cyber Against Humanity
+# Defensomania

-Cyber Against Humanity is a card game for security monitoring and incident response teams.
+Defensomania is a card game for security monitoring and incident response teams.
 When your web server is compromised which steps would you initiate?
 What are your priorities if malware was executed on an endpoint and you shortly after identify data exfiltration to a remote server?
-Playing Cyber Against Humanity using the provided scenarios educates and trains defenders and provides a basis for discussing different activities and their priorities. _How would you implement those activities in your environment?_ Cyber Against Humanity uses well-known incident phases for the activity categories and focuses on cyber threat detection and response.
+Playing Defensomania using the provided scenarios educates and trains defenders and provides a basis for discussing different activities and their priorities. _How would you implement those activities in your environment?_ Defensomania uses well-known incident phases for the activity categories and focuses on cyber threat detection and response.

 Each round, one player is the attacker and reads a scenario card.
 All others are defenders and choose their best activity card.
 See section [gameplay](#gameplay) for the proposed gameplays and rules.

-Cyber Against Humanity is for security monitoring and incident response what ["Elevation of Privilege" (EoP)](https://www.microsoft.com/en-us/download/details.aspx?id=20303) is for threat modeling or [Cornucopia](https://www.owasp.org/index.php/OWASP_Cornucopia) is for web application security.
+Defensomania is for security monitoring and incident response what ["Elevation of Privilege" (EoP)](https://www.microsoft.com/en-us/download/details.aspx?id=20303) is for threat modeling or [Cornucopia](https://www.owasp.org/index.php/OWASP_Cornucopia) is for web application security.

-_**Disclaimer:** Cyber Against Humanity is a personal project developed in the spare time and scenarios are purely fictional._
+_**Disclaimer:** Defensomania is a personal project developed in the spare time and scenarios are purely fictional._

 ## Download